Can you recreate them? Yes, you can!

 Some of the most popular ’40s hairstyles were borne from these lifestyle realities.
 Read on to see which of these you recognize from your moms, grandmothers, other vintage stars or even Instagram:

 Considered one of the most fashionable ways to wear your hair in the 1940s, the pin-curl was the basis for mostly all other more complicated styles thereafter.
-Its popularity came from not having to need styling products save for some bobby pins—or some fabric rags cut into strips, when pins were scarce.
+Its popularity came from not having to need styling products save for some bobby pins—or even some fabric rags cut into strips, when actual pins were scarce due to rationing.
 The style didn’t need setting lotion, since that was also restricted, so most women used household items such as beer or even water mixed with sugar.
 (Due to modern technology we now have styling sprays, mousses and gels to better maintain this style.
 Thank you, world peace!)

 The look of pin-curls consisted of sectioning hair and twisting each into a little curl, pinning them to your head.
 A middle part has a more retro vibe.
 After the whole head was finished, it was customary to cover your hair with a turban or scarf while at work or at bed to set the style.